 “All that angry, whiny, petty stuff that you write down in the morning stands between you and your creativity.”

-It’s more than just the negative thoughts I might have about missing gathering with friends or venting about the earring I lost last week.
+The truth is that writing Morning Pages is about more than just the negative thoughts I might have about missing friends during lockdown or venting about the earring I lost last week.
 It’s shining a light on our conditioned minds.
-When I write things down, I’ll somethings think – where did this belief come from?
-I discover it’s from a decision I made about myself when I was four years old.
+When I write things down, I’ll sometimes think, where did this belief come from?
+And I’ll realize it’s from a decision I made about myself when I was four years old, for example.
 These old, conditioned thoughts need to breathe and move on.

 Cameron compares Morning Pages to meditation.
 When we meditate, we try to access that centered stillness within.
-We try to quiet our minds and find our center.
-Morning Pages attempts to achieve the same thing but in a more actionable way.
+We try to quiet our minds and find our centers.
+The Morning Pages ritual attempts to achieve the same thing but in a more active and actionable way.
 When we write, we are bearing witness to our thoughts.

-Our consciousness becomes aware of the thoughts and feelings that flow through.
-By writing, we can begin to untangle those thoughts’ grip, recognizing them as being exactly what they are- conditioned thoughts.
+Our consciousness becomes aware of the thoughts and feelings that flow through it.
+By writing, we can begin to untangle those thoughts’ grip, recognizing them as exactly what they are – conditioned thoughts.

 Accessing this part of ourselves, which is always there and waiting to be heard, is an ultimate joy.
-We can feel freedom, joy, creativity.
-Solutions to things we’ve been struggling to find may now come to us effortlessly.
+We can feel freedom, delight, creativity.
+Solutions we’ve been struggling to find may now come to us effortlessly.

 Morning Pages also bring us into the now.
 Our pages have our full attention when we sit down to write.
-This is also a helpful, meditative quality we benefit from when we write.
+This is another helpful, meditative quality that builds mindfulness as we write.

 Writing Every Day is a Practice of Self-Love

 I have read a lot lately about the connection between self-love and self-discipline.
-When you think about the old phrase, “actions speak louder than words,” we can see that it’s our behaviors, choices, and actions that prove our commitment to ourselves, to self-love, just like residents at an ashram.
-They rise early and sit in meditation.
+Just as the adage tells us, actions speak louder than words: It’s our behaviors, choices, and acts that prove our commitment to ourselves, to self-love.
+It’s like residents at an ashram who rise early and sit in meditation.
 Having this kind of discipline is an act of self-love.
 You do it – no matter what.

 Also, there is a committed level of tolerance and support.
 It is the opposite of self-abandonment, where I may dismiss the nagging thoughts I have or even judge myself for having them.
-I’m committed to sticking with myself, allowing whatever I think or feel to be expressed on paper.
+I’m committed to sticking with myself, allowing myself to express whatever I think or feel on paper.
 Emotions move and flow, and there is a tangible release of energy.
-Cameron states,
+As Cameron puts it:

 “Morning pages do get us to the other side: the other side of our fear, of our negativity, of our moods.”

-I come out of the experience with a clearer mind and often some unique insights that I had previously not known.
+I come out of the experience with a clearer mind and often some unique insights that I had previously not recognized.
 Sometimes I feel positive and hopeful.
-Other times I feel more aware, like I understand myself and my thoughts.
+Other times I feel more aware.
+It’s like I understand myself and my thoughts.
 Both outcomes are empowering.

 By writing and peeling away the layers, I can begin to access a clear mind that already “knows” the answer to that pressing question that’s been on my mind.
 Maybe it’s an inner guru or a wise woman that’s buried deep inside.
 Either way, I can access a more sane, loving version of myself.
 What could be more worthwhile?